 - It keeps “waste” out of our landfills and waterways.

-- It generally doesn’t take much energy, and few if any raw materials, to create usable, high-quality products.
+- Generally, it doesn’t take much energy, and few if any raw materials, to create usable, high-quality products.

 - It sparks creativity and ingenuity that inspires us to re-think how we view “waste” and throwaway items.